ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-ca.md

 ## Counting all resources

 If you still need to check all resources as you do not know what consumes etcd quotas, you can run this snippet.
-You will need the `count` plugin for `kubectl`:
+You will need the `count` plugin for `kubectl`.
+See [installation](https://github.com/chenjiandongx/kubectl-count#-installation) instructions.
 ```bash
 kubectl count -A $(kubectl api-resources --verbs=list -o name | paste -s -d,)
 +-----------+--------------------------------------+--------------------------------+-------+